By Kaye A. Thomas

 - Are tax brackets the same as marginal rates?

 Not exactly.
 In some cases the added tax you pay when your income goes up isn’t the same as your tax bracket.
 That’s because the added income can cause you to lose some other tax benefit.
-For example, added income can mean smaller itemized deductions or a reduction in the amount you claim for your exemptions.
-You may find that $1,000 of added income causes your tax to go up by $292 even though you’re in the 28% bracket.
+You may find that $1,000 of added income causes your tax to go up by $252 even though you’re in the 24% bracket.
 Your tax bracket is just an approximation of the added tax.
-To be more precise, we would say you have an effective marginal rate of 29.2%.
+To be more precise, we would say you have an effective marginal rate of 25.2%.
 In most cases, the tax bracket is close enough to the effective marginal rate for purposes of tax planning.

 Finding your tax bracket